 Analytics

-Network gateways use cases
+Network gateway use cases

 The primary function of a network gateway is enabling cross-network connectivity.
 Usually, it’s its sole function.
 However, due to its role as the gatekeeper, a network gateway is frequently combined with various additional features, however, you shouldn’t expect all of them to be included by default.